finnergizer/pres-web-search/presentation.md

 .center[<img align="middle" src="images/figure-5-amt-personalization-original.png" width="500" alt="Figure 5 Amt Personalization Original">]

-- Compared to control results, user results observed a significant difference.
+- Extensive personalization of search results observed.
+	- Real-world user results showed an .em[11.7% higher] likelihood of personalization

+- Top ranks tend to be .em[less personalized] than bottom ranks.

 ???

 - Compared user results to control results, and control results to each other.
 	- Intuitively, the change between control results is simply baseline noise from updating search index, distributed data centers, geolocation, A/B testing, carry-over effect
 	- On average, users showed and 11.7% higher likelihood of differing from the control than the control results differing from each other

 ---